-- 42. A reportable event must be submitted online via the OfS portal.
+- 43. A reportable event must be submitted online via the OfS portal.
 This is a secure mechanism for the submission of confidential information.
-The OfS recognises that information submitted via the portal can be of a sensitive or personal nature and has arrangements in place to ensure that such information is dealt with appropriately and with due regard for confidentiality when it is received. - 43.
+The OfS recognises that information submitted via the portal can be of a sensitive or personal nature and has arrangements in place to ensure that such information is dealt with appropriately and with due regard for confidentiality when it is received. - 44.
 When a provider uses the portal to submit a reportable event, we will ask for all the information we need as part of the initial submission.
-This is likely to include a description of the event that is being reported, an explanation of why the provider considers the event to be material where the materiality test has been applied, and a description of any action the provider is taking to mitigate any impact of the event. - 44.
-The OfS will send an email to confirm that the reportable event and associated documents have been received.
-This acknowledgement email is usually sent to the accountable officer and is not automatically generated and so there may be a short delay between the submission of the reportable event and the receipt of the email confirmation. - 45.
+This is likely to include a description of the event that is being reported, an explanation of why the provider considers the event to be material where the materiality test has been applied, and a description of any action the provider is taking to mitigate any impact of the event.
+Where a provider is reporting amendments to documents, it should clearly identify those changes.
+Where a provider is reporting outside the normal 'five working days' time frame, it should also explain the reasons for this, as set out in paragraph 30 above. - 45.
+The OfS will send an email to confirm that the reportable event and any associated documents have been received.
+This acknowledgement email is usually sent to the accountable officer and is not automatically generated and so there may be a short delay between the submission of the reportable event and the receipt of the email confirmation. - 46.
 All registered providers have been provided with guidance on how to use the OfS portal.
-If a provider needs practical assistance completing the forms to submit a reportable event or has difficulty uploading supporting documents, it should contact portal@officeforstudents.org.uk for technical issues, or for other issues contact the Compliance and Student Protection team using regulation@officeforstudents.org.uk or 0117 931 7305.
+If a provider needs practical assistance completing the forms to submit a reportable event or has difficulty uploading supporting documents, it should contact portal@officeforstudents.org.uk for technical issues.
+For other issues, contact the Compliance and Student Protection team using regulation@officeforstudents.org.uk or 0117 931 7305.